The Thread: "Helpful" Strangers

 DO-IT Scholar: The one that resonates with me the most is people giving help when I do not need it.
 This perpetuates the misconception that I am helpless.

 DO-IT Ambassador: In my opinion, it’s okay if a person kindly asks if someone with a visible disability needs help.
-However, if he/she continue to “help” even after I’ve said no, then he/she is just selfishly trying to make themselves feel good.
+However, if they continue to “help” even after I’ve said no, then they are just selfishly trying to make themselves feel good.
 It is very disrespectful.

 DO-IT Ambassador: I think people help because they don’t understand.
 People usually do not even ask me before they start helping.